rand3289/OutNet/readme.md

 * OutNetSearch service is used to index information (keys, subjects, content, file hashes) distributed by local services and EXCHANGE it with other search services or local distributed services.
 You control what gets indexed.

+* OutNet can promote development of indie ONLINE games.
+Developers do not have to host a central location for players to share their IPs (rooms/servers/etc...)
+OutNet client can be built into a game, register with OutNet service and find others running games.

 * OutNet is a network which should be able to self-regulate.
 There is a need for a security service.
 Cybersecurity organizations you trust can limit detrimental activity such as botnets via releasing blacklists, ratings or software that interacts with OutNet.
 If you trust a blacklist signed by a certain public key, you can include it into your collection and limit propagation of certain protocols, host information or public keys.
 Blacklist mechanisms are built into OutNet.
 However downloading and updating black lists should be done by other programs/services for flexibility.
 For example you can trust a list provided by some organization on their web site that limits content equivalent to PG-13.
 This will stop propagation of certain information through your node.
 Other OutNet nodes will not be affected.
 If you find the list blocks your favorite content, you can add it to a white lists to override it.
 Adding an item to a black list or a white list can be shared as a rating for other users.